03hari03/LowerUpper/README.md

 NOTE: Your system should have Nodejs installed.
 All npm installs have been made and node_modules folder contains all of them.

-Installs made(inside Lowerupper folder) :
+Installs made(inside LowerUpper folder) :
 1. npm install --save express
 2. npm install --save multer
 3. npm install --save cors